U.S. Energy Department to spend $3.7 billion on carbon removal

 The proposed direct air-capture hubs will yank at least 1 million tonnes of carbon from the atmosphere annually, for storage underground or conversion into products.
 Applications for the hubs are due early next year, and it will likely be at least two years before they are in operation, the Department of Energy said.

-Dozens of U.S. carbon capture projects have been proposed to take advantage of credits provided by the Inflation Reduction Act.
+Dozens of U.S. carbon capture projects have been proposed to take advantage of Federal 45Q tax credits provided by the IRA.
 Direct air-capture projects receive a per-tonne credit of $180 versus $50 previously.

-"We don't see it as fundamentally more technologically complex," said Noah Deich, an Energy Department deputy assistant secretary.
-"What we hope is that this catalyzes this positively reinforcing cycle where the technology gets cheaper and cheaper as it deploys at larger and larger scales."
+"We don't see it as fundamentally more technologically complex," said Noah Deich, the Energy Department's deputy assistant secretary for carbon management.
+"What we hope is that this catalyzes a positively reinforcing cycle where the technology gets cheaper and cheaper as it deploys at larger and larger scales."

 Occidental Petroleum Corp OXY.N has proposed a $1.1 billion, large-scale direct air-capture project in West Texas.
 CarbonCapture, a California-based firm founded by tech entrepreneur Bill Gross, is aiming to launch a direct air-capture project in Wyoming next year.